russp1980/russpoulter/src/work/edna-app.md

 ---
 title: 'Edna App'
-summary: 'A software platform that lets pre-school practitioners focus on the job they love.'
+summary: 'Designing and launching a software platform that lets pre-school practitioners focus on the job they love.'
 thumbnail: '/images/work/edna-thumb.jpg'
 thumbnail-alt: 'an image showing the web application Edna in use on 2 phones'
 breadcrumbs: